 In the IVF protocol strategy, the IVF expert needs to select the drugs along with gonadotropin depending upon the underlying condition of the patient.

-But among these three protocol strategies, in most of the cases, the IVF expert usually prefer to follow “Long Agonist” or “Antagonist” protocols.
+But among these three protocol strategies, in most cases, the IVF expert usually prefers to follow “Long Agonist” or “Antagonist” protocols.

 The role of one drug is to prevent the maturation of the egg and help in ovulation before the egg retrieval process, whereas another drug promotes egg maturation to support the egg retrieval process.

-The drug used to trigger egg maturation process is also known as the “trigger shot” and this drug is injected for a smooth egg retrieval process.
+The drug used to trigger the egg maturation process is also known as the “trigger shot” and this drug is injected for a smooth egg retrieval process.

-However, in the Long Agonist protocol, Lupron does not use as trigger shots, as this drug can prescribe for a different purpose.
+However, in the Long Agonist protocol, Lupron does not use trigger shots, as this drug can be prescribed for a different purpose.

-Lupron trigger & IVF cycle
+Lupron trigger shot & IVF cycle

 The mechanism of action of Lupron is to reduce estrogen levels by regulating the natural production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) in the body.